-monuments'.22 One of the figures who provided him with this material was Alban Butler, who would go on to publish the Lives of Saints.23 During his time as a teacher in the secular college in Douai, Butler copied or sent on the originals of manuscript relations of the martyr accounts of ex-students they preserved.
-These were the administrative and official documents of the houses abroad, and were crucial for the legitimacy and self-understanding of the house.24 Challoner instead integrated martyrs from diverse houses with each other, and ordered them chronologically, rather than preserve their disparate geographical origins.
-The temporal framework and the order given to the material therefore shaped the conceptualisation of the kind of narrative they were creating.
+In the mid eighteenth century, for instance, Richard Challoner related how he had benefited from the resources of the transmarine foundations in writing his Memoirs of Missionary Priests.
+He acknowledged those 'from whom we received the greatest part of our Materials particularly to the English Colleges of Doway and St. Omers, and to the English Benedictins and Franciscans'.
+Throughout his work, Challoner referred to his sources as 'the Doway diary, and other monuments'.
+One of the figures who provided him with this material was Alban Butler, who would go on to publish the Lives of Saints.
+During his time as a teacher in the secular college in Douai, Butler copied or sent on the originals of manuscript relations there preserved of the martyr accounts of ex-students.
+These were the administrative and official documents of the houses abroad, and were crucial for the legitimacy and selfunderstanding of each house.
+Challoner instead integrated martyrs from diverse houses with each other, and ordered them chronologically, rather than preserve their disparate geographical origins.
+The temporal framework and the order given to the material therefore shaped the conceptualization of the kind of narrative they were creating.

 The collections became more than the sum of their components.
-The Catholic community's unity was conceptualised in the overarching narrative which the collectors gave to these snippets of information from geographically disparate origins.
-They did not create the histories of localised houses, but of orders, of congregations, and of the English mission.
+The Catholic community's unity was conceptualized in the overarching narrative which the collectors gave to these snippets of information from geographically disparate origins.
+They did not create the histories of localized houses, but of orders, of congregations and of the English mission.
 Thereby, the collections reflected the diffuse character of the English Catholic community, and enabled its members to create some unity in the midst of dispersal.
-This is perhaps best illustrated in Ralph Weldon's memorials.
-Weldon's work was part of the upsurge in European-wide Benedictine scholarship at the time due to the Congregation of St. Maur, and especially their dynamic member Jean Mabillon.
-Even though they are better known for their extensive work on Benedictine saints and their method of strict source critique, a large proportion of the Maurists' work was devoted to the history of their monasteries.25 Maurist
+This is perhaps best illustrated in Ralph Weldon's 'Memorials'.
+Weldon's work was part of the upsurge in European-wide Benedictine scholarship at the time advanced by the Congregation of St. Maur, and especially their dynamic member Jean Mabillon.
+Even though they are better known for their extensive work on Benedictine saints and their method of strict source critique, a large

-22 For instance: Challoner, Memoirs, i, 419, 424.

-23 Alban Butler, Lives of the fathers, martyrs and other saints, compiled from the original monuments and other authentic records; illustrated with the remarks of judicious modern critics and historians, 4 vols.
-(Paris, 1759); Archives of the Archbishop of Birmingham, Birmingham, R942 (Contents of Alban Butler's Collection).

-24 Research on the role of these house chronicles and diaries has been particularly fruitful in the case of female convents: K.J.P.
-Lowe, Nuns' Chronicles and Convent Culture in Renaissance and Counter-Reformation Italy (Cambridge, 2003); Anne Winston-Allen, Convent Chronicles: Women Writing About Women And Reform in the Late Middle Ages (University Park, 2005).
+- Challoner, Memoirs, i, sig. †4v. - For instance: Challoner, Memoirs, i, 419, 424. - Alban Butler, Lives of the Fathers, Martyrs and Other Saints, Compiled from the Original Monuments and Other Authentic Records; Illustrated with the Remarks of Judicious Modern Critics and Historians, 4 vols.
+(Paris, 1759); Archives of the Archbishop of Birmingham, Birmingham, R942 (Contents of Alban Butler's Collection). - Research on the role of these house chronicles and diaries has been particularly fruitful in the case of female convents: K. J. P. Lowe, Nuns' Chronicles and Convent Culture in Renaissance and Counter-Reformation Italy (Cambridge, 2003); Anne Winston-Allen, Convent Chronicles: Women Writing About Women And Reform in the Late Middle Ages (University Park, 2005).